stephanie0324/Lumigo/README.md

 ## 🛠️ How to Use

 1. **Search for academic content**
    Enter your question in the search panel.
-The system performs semantic search over ingested JSON/PDF documents.
+The system performs a semantic search over the indexed documents.

 2. **Explore and select references**
    Browse the retrieved documents and their AI-generated summaries.
 Choose relevant ones by clicking **"Add to Ref"**.

 3. **Ask your question**
    With references selected, ask a question.
-The system uses only those documents to generate accurate, grounded answers.
+The system will use only those documents to generate an accurate, grounded answer.

 4. **View source and follow-ups**
    Check the sources of the answer, and explore suggested follow-up questions to continue your research.

-> 💡 Tip: If your query returns no results from internal documents, Lumigo will automatically search for new open-access papers to fill the gap.
+> 💡 Tip: Use the "Build FAISS Index" button in the sidebar's "Developer Tools" section to re-index your documents after making changes to the `src/data` directory.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>